taliajmallo/rpgs/campaigns/End_Of_History/reference.md

 - L1
   - *Color Spray* >>: DC 17 Will, Nothing / Dazzled 1r / Stunned 1, Blinded 1r, Dazzled 1m / Stunned 1r, Blinded 1m
   - *Sanctuary* >>: Until target takes hostile action, attackers must make DC 17 Will or be unable to attack target that turn.
 Crit success ends spell, crit fail means they can't attempt again for duration.
+  - *Spirit Link (Catharsis)* >>: On cast & at start of each turn for 10m, if target is under full HP, it gains up to 2 and you lose the same.